benjaminwil/lifer/README.md

 Lifer is an extensible static site generator.
 Out of the box, it provides a classic static site generation experience, complete with RSS feed and ERB templating.
-Unlike other Ruby-based static site generators, Lifer encourages you to bring your own asset compiler pipeline and configure it as a pre-build step.
+Unlike other Ruby-based static site generators, Lifer encourages you to bring your own asset pipeline and configure it as a pre-build step.

 _Lifer is currently in pre-release.
 Features are incomplete.
 Your mileage may vary._